minhhung1706/Windows-On-AWS-Series/Windows-On-AWS-AWS-Basic-Listing-Creating-Deleting-Resources/readme.md

 ## 2. Basic Concept
-Please understand that, i am not going to go throught more than 2000 (two thousands) AWS Services.
+Please understand that, i am not going to go through more than 2000 (two thousands) AWS Services.
 Instead, i will only go throught what we are going to use in the Windows On AWS Lab Series